Raphire/Win11Debloat/README.md

 1. [Download the latest version of the script](https://github.com/Raphire/Win11Debloat/archive/master.zip), and extract the .ZIP file to your desired location.
 2. Open powershell as an administrator.
-3. Enable powershell execution by entering the following command: `Set-ExecutionPolicy Unrestricted -Force`
+3. Enable powershell execution by entering the following command: `Set-ExecutionPolicy Unrestricted -Scope Process`
 4. In powershell, navigate to the directory where the files were extracted.
-Example: `cd c:\\Win11Debloat`
+Example: `cd c:\Win11Debloat`
 5. Enter this into powershell to run the script: `.\Win11Debloat.ps1`
 6. A menu will now open.
 Select either the default or custom setup to continue.